NCooper00/Team-Profile-Generator/README.md

 ## Usage

 To use this program, open the integrated terminal and type "node scipt.js".
 It will then ask a series of questions which can be filled out appropriately.
 This program could be used to display information for a managers team members on a webpage easily without having to know how to code.

+## Demonstration Videos & Screenshot

+All of the code and demonstration of use: https://watch.screencastify.com/v/eup27uQtx3bHIYFPrWZp The resulting html document after the demonstration: https://watch.screencastify.com/v/ctXeMB5rr5jmW7AhTg5H

+Screenshot of html webpage:

 ## Credits